Uberspace/lab/source/guide_minim.rst

 Security
 --------

 The admin interface is disabled by default.
-If you enable it, you should change the standard password.
+If you enable it, you should change the standard password in ``addons/admin.php``.

 Updates
 =======